-If the abuse was in the last 26 weeks (6 months) and you don't live with the person who abused you, tell your personal adviser.
-They can write in your jobseeker's agreement that you can postpone job hunting for a while.
+If the abuse was in the last 26 weeks (6 months) and you don't live with the person who abused you, tell your work coach.
+They can write in your jobseeker's agreement that you can postpone job hunting or accepting job offers for a while.
 If you live with the person who abused you you won't be able to ask for this.

 You might want to take a letter from a social worker or doctor, or a police report to explain what's happened.

 You can contact your nearest Citizens Advice if you've been affected by abuse.

 If you can't read or write English very well

 You’ll need to tell your work coach if you struggle with reading, writing or using a computer in English, even if English is your first language.

 Try to explain how this will make it difficult for you to find work and what you want to do to improve your English skills.
 For example, you could ask to go on a course to improve your English language or writing skills as part of your jobseeker’s agreement.

 It's important to build a good relationship with your work coach because you'll meet them regularly while you're on JSA.
 They'll be the one to decide whether you get sanctioned or not if you're not able to keep to your agreement.

 - being prepared for your interview, for example by having all the documents you've been asked to take

 - explaining what you can do as well as what you can't - they have to accept you're willing and able to work or you can't get JSA